harvard-huit/hapi-k8s-deploy/README.md

 ====================

 This package installs scripts that can run from the command line.
 In addition, the script deploys applications to the HAPI K8s Clusters.
+## Requirements
+1. AWS Login (Within appropriate AWS Account)
+1. Kubectl
+1. Kubectl config file

+        aws eks --region us-east-1 update-kubeconfig --name adexk8s-eks-cluster-{stack} --alias env-{stack}

 ## Install

 I made the `hapi-k8s-deploy` repository private.
 This was done because of default_vars.
 The `target_image_registry` has the AWS account number and thought that may be revealing sensitive information.
+Unable to pip install from github repository, clone first.

 git clone repository.